dataset-ninja/ag-rob-tomato/README.md

 # AgRobTomato Dataset: Greenhouse Tomatoes With Different Ripeness Stages

-AgRobTomato is a dataset for object detection tasks.
+AgRobTomato is a dataset for object detection task.